-Genetic DNA testing is important and should be done on all dogs in a breeding program to help insure the health and longevity of all puppies produced.
+Genetic DNA testing is important and should be done on all dogs in a breeding program to help ensure the health and longevity of all puppies produced.
 There is a lot of controversy if the testing is accurate and necessary.
 In my program, I feel it is a starting point.
 If you do not know what genetic issues are present in your dogs, there is no way you can prevent these health issues from being passed on from generation to generation.
 You could have a gorgeous dog... a dog with a wonderful temperament... a dog you totally adore and love... and he develops some health issue causing his demise or a life with many trips to the vet and no quality of life.
 You could be faced with continued heartache.
-A lot of these issues could of been prevented by early testing.
+A lot of these issues could have been prevented by early testing.
 Testing isn't a sure thing.
 There are always those instances where things happen no matter what precautions are taken.

 All breeding dogs or dogs competing in performance venues should have their hips and elbows evaluated with the Orthopedic Foundation of America (OFA) prior to competing or being used in a breeding program.